hph/drake/README.md

 drake
 =====
-Easily generate unique and secure passwords for each website.
-The passwords are not stored anywhere and can algorithmically be generated with the program on any computer.
+Easily generate strong and unique passwords for every website.
+The passwords are not stored anywhere and can be algorithmically generated on any computer.
+All you need to remember is a single master password, which you will use for every website; and something that identifies the account, such as the website itself or an email address.
 For example, to generate a password for my Gmail account I might do something like this*:

     $ drake -iS 2
     Enter seed #1: my master password
-    Enter seed #2: me@gmail.com
+    Enter seed #2: gmail
-    /um0]_uUxx<xoPdp
+    78u+%oQ&A0M9tBXy

-The output, `/um0]_uUxx<xoPdp`, will always be the same if the same seeds are entered.
-The first seed is a master password, used for all the websites.
-This is the only password you have to remember.
-The second is something that identifies the account.
-That's what makes the program generate different passwords for different websites.
+The output, `/um0]_uUxx<xoPdp`, will always be the same if the same seeds ("my master password" and "gmail" in this case) are entered.
+The output will be completely different when the second seed is changed, for example:

+    $ drake -iS 2
+    Enter seed #1: my master password
+    Enter seed #2: facebook
+    F#,Oqe0\;-L@WTw=

 With the default settings you will generate a sixteen-character combination of 95 possible characters.
 This means that the number of possible passwords is 95¹⁶ ≃ 4.4·10³¹.

 **For a non-interactive invocation use* `drake -s "seed1seed2"`*, which returns the password directly.*